Tesmond-Smith-CS6831/Assignment1/README.md

 **Ensure you execute Middleware, Publisher, Subscriber in order!**

 As soon as the system is set up, you should begin to see Subscribers receiving information for their subscriber topics!

+## Unit Testing
+In order for the unit tests to run properly, ensure your dev environment has the dependencies necessary but running 'pip install -r requirements.txt'.
+This will load your environment with the necessary libraries.
+Once this step is complete, simply run "python3 test.py".

+Note the majority of these tests are connectivity tests; please follow the instructions above to fully test out our code/process!